 “Family trees in small-town Maine are often painted in the abstract.
-The Greenlaws’ geneology is best described in a phrase I have often heard others use: ‘the family wreath.’
+The Greenlaws’ geneology is best described in a phrase I have often heard others use: ‘the family wreath.’”

 "For a growing number of Americans," it says, "the idea of family extends beyond the old definition of blood ties.
 In many ways, friends are the new family."
 (Especially because “more than 25% of households today are composed of singles – the fastest-growing household type.”)

-‘Friends can be family, and family can be friends,’ says British sociologist Ray Pahl of the Institutes of Social and Economic Research at the University of Essex [who examined questions about 10,000 respondents’ relationships with their three best friends].
+In fact, the article continues, "new research conducted in the United Kingdom supports what many U.S. experts on friendship say: It’s not an either/or situation.
+Families are not endangered by friendships.
+Family and friends compliment rather than compete.‘Friends can be family, and family can be friends,’ says British sociologist Ray Pahl of the Institutes of Social and Economic Research at the University of Essex [who examined questions about 10,000 respondents’ relationships with their three best friends].
 ‘What we’ve shown is this process of suffusion – family becomes more friend-like, and friends become more family-like,’ says Pahl, co-author of a book called Rethinking Friendship, due next summer.”

 What's more, “as new family-like groups are being created from cadres of friends, the benefits are clear both physically and emotionally.
 Research has long shown that people with well-developed friendship networks live longer than people who don’t.
 Several studies have shown that people who have at least one close friend have greater resistance to disease and speedier recoveries and lower incidences of mental illness.”
 Apparently, “for the elderly, friends are a better predictor of survival than family"!